Complications & Corrections of FtM Phalloplasty

 Scar revision is considered a standard but rarely mentioned component of Total Phalloplasty.
 Although there are three stages, it is considered one procedure and whatever gets a good aesthetic and functional final result is considered the responsibility of the surgeons and included in the overall package.

-Dr Djinovic and Dr Stanojevic completely redo MLD donor site scars that have been stretched during healing, sometimes an inch or more (several centimeters) wide.
+Dr Djinovic completely redoes MLD donor site scars that have been stretched during healing, sometimes an inch or more (several centimeters) wide.

 It is considered unimportant whether the ugly scars were the result of insufficient donor site massage preparation or any other reason.
 Good aesthetics dictate that scars be pencil line thin, unobtrusive and unnoticeable as much as possible, even though they are under the patient's arm and not seen under most conditions.